Energy in Nepal: Hydropower

 At present, about 10% of the total rainfall in Nepal falls as snow.
 Around 23% of the country's land area is above the enduring snow line at 5000 meters.
-Glaciers cover about 3.6 percent of Nepal's total area.
-Nepal has 3,252 glaciers spanning an area of 5,323 square kilometers, with an ice reserve of around 481 cubic kilometers.
-The country also has 2,323 glacial lakes encompassing 75 square kilometers.
+Glaciers cover about 3.6% of Nepal's total area.
+Nepal has 3,252 glaciers spanning an area of 5,323 km², with an ice reserve of around 481 km³.
+The country also has 2,323 glacial lakes encompassing 75 km².

 Small-scale hydroelectricity generation in Nepal dates back to the 1960s, when the government promoted subsidies for remote installations.
 The semi-government Nepal Electricity Authority is responsible for significant hydropower projects.
 The Alternative Energy Promotion Centre (AEPC) was established as an autonomous institution in 1996 to promote large-scale sustainable renewable energy use under the Ninth National Plan.
 It has been mandated to advance various renewable energy technologies in Nepal.
 The AEPC is the government agency responsible for promoting renewable energy technologies.
 It provides subsidies and technical assistance to community and regional government offices.

 The Nepal Micro-Hydro Development Association represents around 60 microhydropower companies in the country.
 It advocates for these companies and regulates training for plant operators and managers.
 Locally, district coordination committees represent communities within a district.
 These committees usually provide financial support to renewable energy projects in their districts.

 Around 3300 micro-hydropower plants in Nepal are owned and operated by local communities.
 Most of these have been funded through AEPC subsidies.
 These projects are an option for increasing energy access in off-grid areas, especially in remote and rural areas, which supports the sustainable livelihood of people.
 Micro hydro power benefits rural communities through increased income, reduced fossil fuel reliance, and benefits to health and education.
 However, some projects face issues like poor maintenance, unequal benefit distribution, and insufficient income – reducing sustainability.